ronilaukkarinen/khonsu/README.md

 A repository for 22th design, 5th WordPress theme for [Rollemaa.fi](https://www.rollemaa.fi), code name *Khonsu*.

-Obviously, this theme is not for the public to use, but backup purposes.
-Releasing in sake of open source, versioning and for you to see how I did this thing.
+Obviously, this theme is **not for the public to use**, since this is **my** website.
+Would feel awkward to see this in somewhere else.
+The theme is in here solely for backup purposes, and releasing in sake of open source, versioning and for you to see how I did this thing.

 #### Etymology